JohnKearney2020/goFar/README.md

 <br />

 *Checkout*
-- Users can place orders using the PayPal API and PayPal's sandbox mode
+- Users can place orders using the PayPal API and PayPal's sandbox mode.
+The PayPal API script is not mounted to the Body until needed
 - Users can add shipping and/or billing addresses if needed during the checkout process

 <p align="center">